-Storm Barra to hit Ireland as snow and wind warnings issued
+Storm Barra to hit UK as thousands remain without power

 The change will allow those affected to claim £70 for each 12-hour period they are left without power, after an initial £70 for the first 48 hours.

-Chief executive Jonathan Brearley told the BBC Radio 4 programme: “We are deeply concerned about customers who for over a week have been without power.
+Chief executive Jonathan Brearley told BBC Radio 4: “We are deeply concerned about customers who for over a week have been without power.

 “We want to establish the facts and make sure we understand what has happened, whether the network companies have met their obligations.
 If they haven’t, we will take enforcement action.